Walking route: Historic old town Leeuwarden

 EXTRA: If you’re a fan of Street Art, be sure to take an extra lap to Klanderij car park, as this is where the 2019 Writer’s Block Mural Art festival took place and you can discover some 40 large murals.
 Curious about more Street Art?
 Then get our Street Art Map!

 This is one of the city’s most beautiful alleys.
 Possibly named after Saint Cyprian, a bishop from Carthage (3rd century).
+This bishop was the patron saint of small pets.
+The artist Melda Wibawa has painted a number of them on a panel in the alley.

 Kelders 33 is the building where Mata Hari was born.
 On the ground floor, her father had a hat and cap shop.
-After a fire in 2013, the faƧade was restored as it once was in Mata Hari’s time.
+After a fire in 2013, the façade was restored as it once was in Mata Hari’s time.
 Recently, a new hat and cap shop opened here again, where you can also buy all kinds of souvenirs about Mata Hari.
 Or just have a cup of coffee.

 Next to the water you can see a statue of Mata Hari.
 This statue was placed 100 years after the birth of Mata Hari.